 - That increased community engagement is undertaken within all aspects of regeneration, investment and development.
-Opportunities for this include through the design of new buildings and service provision and through investment and longterm maintenance of parks and open spaces ('Friends of' groups, allotment groups etc).
-This should be encouraged throughout the Core Strategy as a whole. - Leisure and cultural facilities can also provide a focus for social interaction, and increased reference to these facilities could be made through out the Core Strategy. - That further encouragement is given to new start up businesses and social enterprise, for example, within CS4; and also, voluntary and community groups such as 'Friends of' groups within CS8 and CS21. - That consideration is given to where there is a need for new community facilities and where consolidation and investment is required in other areas.
+Opportunities for this include through the design of new buildings and service provision and through investment and long-term maintenance of parks and open spaces ('Friends of' groups, allotment groups etc).
+This should be encouraged throughout the Core Strategy as a whole.
+Comment: This is noted, however, community engagement has been undertaken at every stage of the production of the Core Strategy.
+When developers are drawing up their proposals, they are required by law to consult the community.
+It is therefore considered that the Core Strategy already goes as far as possible within this respect. - Leisure and cultural facilities can also provide a focus for social interaction, and increased reference to these facilities could be made through out the Core Strategy.
+Comment: The Council supports its approach in referring to leisure and culture within the hierarchy of centres and retail strategy (CS6) given both are classified as main town centre uses. - That further encouragement be given to new start up businesses and social enterprise, for example, within CS4; and also, voluntary and community groups such as 'Friends of' groups within CS8 and CS21.
+Comment: A new bullet point "Support new start up businesses including social enterprise" has been added to CS4(i) "Overall Employment Development Strategy" - That consideration be given to where there is a need for new community facilities and where consolidation and investment is required in other areas.
 It is recognised that this is an area which the Council may not have tackled on a borough wide basis yet and therefore would be difficult to convert into policy at this stage.
+Comment: This is considered as part of the IDP and the assembly of evidence to support the implementation of future planning obligations within Knowsley.

-- 2.10.14 Discussions within the breakout group responsible for social cohesion and social capital focused around the varying ability of communities within the borough to help themselves, amidst increasing pressure from central government for communities to reduce reliance on the public sector and move towards community-led solutions. - 2.10.15 In relation to the HUDU evidence, the Core Strategy will help to promote social cohesion through the design of new housing and open space.
+- 2.10.14 As part of the Interim HIA discussions within the breakout group responsible for social cohesion and social capital focused around the varying ability of communities within the Borough to help themselves, amidst increasing pressure from central government for communities to reduce reliance on the public sector and move towards community-led solutions. - 2.10.15 In relation to the HUDU evidence, the Core Strategy will help to promote social cohesion through the design of new housing and open space.
 However, it is suggested that more could be done to promote community engagement within the development of new plans and proposals, and community involvement within the future management of areas, in particular open space.
 Encouragement of social enterprise and start-up businesses would also be a positive, along with a recognised strategic approach to the provision of new community facilities and investment in others.